vikasrohra/vikasrohra/README.md

 ## Hi there, Vikas here!

-Hi I am Vikas Rohra, a Web Developer living in Mumbai, India, having 6+ years of professional experience into web development.
+Hi I am Vikas Rohra, a Software Engineer living in Mumbai, India, have 7+ years of professional experience in developing software applications.
 I am always excited to connect with like minded people.
-Have a look at my skills or you can get in touch with me on any social media platform.
+Have a look at my skills and feel free to connect with me.

 ### Connect with me on below platforms: